githedgehog/docs/docs/user-guide/external.md

 ### Connection

-`Connection` of type `external` is used to identify switch port on Border leaf that is cabled with an Edge device.
+A `Connection` of type `external` is used to identify the switch port on Border leaf that is cabled with an Edge device.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2